Politics of Kerala: Coalition politics

-The two alliances have been alternatively voted to power in Kerala since 1980 (from the First E. K. Nayanar ministry).
+The two alliances have been alternatively voted to power in Kerala since 1980 till 2021 (from the First E. K. Nayanar ministry and until First Pinarayi Vijayan ministry).

 The pre-poll political alliances of Kerala have stabilized strongly in such a manner that, with rare exceptions, most of the coalition partners stick their loyalty to the respective alliances (Left Democratic Front or United Democratic Front).
 As a result of this, ever since 1979, the power has been clearly alternating between the two alliances without any exceptions, until this spell was broken in the 2021 Kerala Legislative Assembly election.

 However, till then the political scenario in Kerala (1957 - 1980) was characterized by continually shifting alliances, party mergers and splits, factionalism within the coalitions and within political parties, and the formation of a numerous splinter groups.

 In the late 1970s and early 1980s, two main pre-poll political alliances were formed: the Left Democratic Front, led by the Communist Party of India (Marxist) and Communist Party of India and the United Democratic Front, led by the Indian National Congress.

 Since the early 1980s these two pre-poll political alliances have alternated in government with neither able to gain re-election for a second term.
 Clashes between supporters of the two coalitions have occurred periodically.
 Both have accused the other of corruption, promoting or condoning political violence, and "the general breakdown of law and order" during their periods in government.